zinzloun/THM_WriteUP/RTM_Capstone/README.md

 Now in ligolo console switch to the new session and start the tunnel using the following command:

 	start --tun ligolo_rdc
-Add route to the bank dc server:
+Add route to the bank dc server on our attacker machine:

  	ip route add 10.200.89.101/32 dev ligolo_rdc

 ### Access bank domain controller
 Now we can RDP directly from our attacker machine to the bank dc, using the user <b>it.supportea (domain thereserve.loc)</b>.
-I started to discovery domain's host using powershell:
+I started to search for domain's host using powershell:

 	get-adcomputer -filter *